Objects are hosted in buckets and contain user data in the format it was uploaded in.

 - Copying an object inside the storage (for example, from one bucket to another).

-All other operations that can be performed using tools are combinations of the above.
+All other operations that can be performed using tools are combinations of the ones given above.

-The structure for storing objects is flat, but GUI-based tools allow you to work with Object Storage like a hierarchical file system.
-The hierarchical view is possible because keys can be written as paths in a file system (for example,
+Objects are stored in a flat structure, but GUI-based tools let you use Object Storage as a hierarchical file system.
+Hierarchical view is possible because keys can be written as paths in a file system (for example,

 top_level_prefix/subprefix/text_data.txt).
-In the Yandex.Cloud management console, prefixes are called folders.
+In the Yandex.Cloud management console, prefixes are called directories.

 A key must: